zeromq/czmq/README.md

     //  times.
 Returns global CZMQ context.
     CZMQ_EXPORT void *
         zsys_init (void);

+    //  Optionally shut down the CZMQ zsys layer; this normally happens automatically
+    //  when the process exits; however this call lets you force a shutdown
+    //  earlier, avoiding any potential problems with atexit() ordering, especially
+    //  with Windows dlls.
+    CZMQ_EXPORT void
+        zsys_shutdown (void);

     //  Get a new ZMQ socket, automagically creating a ZMQ context if this is
     //  the first time.
 Caller is responsible for destroying the ZMQ socket
     //  before process exits, to avoid a ZMQ deadlock.
 Note: you should not use